1976 Formula One season: Race 16: Japan

 The championship was to be decided in Japan at the fast Fuji Speedway near Tokyo, and Lauda was leading Hunt by three points.
 In qualifying, Hunt took second, but Lauda was right behind in third as Andretti took pole for Lotus.
 On race day, it rained heavily, and the weather was dreadful with the track full of water and the rain pelting down.
 Hunt got a good start for once, and took the lead from Andretti.
 Some of the drivers protested, saying it was too dangerous to race.
 At the end of the second lap, Lauda came into the pits and withdrew, saying that the conditions were too dangerous.
 Emerson Fittipaldi and Carlos Pace also withdrew.
 At the front, Hunt was leading but was soon challenged by Brambilla until the Italian spun out of contention.
 By mid-race, Mass had jumped up to second behind his teammate and acted as a protective buffer, but then crashed out.
 Hunt led from Depailler and Andretti, but then began to suffer from tyre wear, and both drivers passed with 11 laps left.
 This was still fine as Hunt was third and needed only three points to become World Champion, because he had more wins than Lauda.
 This became second when Depailler's tyres gave out, and he suffered a puncture but soon Hunt himself also had the same fate and had to pit.
 Andretti now led, with Alan Jones's Surtees second, Regazzoni third, Depailler fourth and Hunt fifth.
 On old, worn-out tyres, Jones and Regazzoni were fighting just to save their tyres, and first Depailler, and then Hunt with just two laps left passed both of them.
 Andretti won, getting his first win in five years, with Depailler second, and Hunt's third place meant that he was the F1 World Champion of 1976.

 Results and standings

 Grands Prix

 The 1976 World Championship of Drivers and the International Cup for Formula 1 Manufacturers were contested concurrently over a sixteen race series.

+Scoring system

+Points were awarded to the top six classified finishers.
+The International Cup for F1 Manufacturers only counted the points of the highest-finishing driver for each race.
+For both the Championship and the Cup, the best seven results from rounds 1-8 and the best seven results from rounds 9-16 were counted.

+Numbers without parentheses are championship points; numbers in parentheses are total points scored.
+Points were awarded in the following system: